ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 # Building from scratch: Build things that customers want, better than anyone else.

-For teams of 0-5 people, building the new products and companies.
+For teams of 0-5 people, building the new products and companies by leveraging your unique strengths.

 An early stage Startup Playbook

 By: Chris Ragobeer
 2024, Chris Ragobeer

-0) About the Author

-1)  Introduction

 1) The Idea